Peter Gunn

 Drum Set:

-As I’ve said before, although initially meant as a jazz theme, the Peter Gunn theme has more from Blues and Rock N’ Roll than jazz, which makes the drum set part even more important.
+As I’ve said before, although initially meant as a jazz theme, the Peter Gunn theme has more from blues and rock ‘n’ roll than jazz, which makes the drum set part even more important.
 The drummer should play steadily in a forward motion, keeping the entire ensemble together.
-In the E-section of the arrangement, the drummer has an 8-bars drum solo.
+In the E-section of the arrangement, the drummer has an 8-bar drum solo.

 Timpani: